Norconex/crawlers/V4_MIGRATION.md

 * JavaScript JSR 223 Script Engine now using GraalVM implementation.
 * The Operator inner class on DateMetadataFilter and NumericMetadataFilter were removed in favor of com.norconex.commons.lang.Operator
+* Renamed DocInfo to DocRecord

+### Committer Core
+* Renamed CrawlDocInfo to CrawlDocRecord.
+* Renamed .cmdline package to .cli